Xtube: Features

 Xtube provided various pornographic videos, photos, and erotic stories grouped under categories catering to specific fetishes or sexual preferences.
-Users uploading content select from a series of set categories.
+Users uploaded content to a series of set categories.
 The most popular category being "amateur".
 Xtube also contained several social networking features.
-Users had detailed profiles incorporating their profile picture, cover photos and gender, as well as personal information in an about me section that contains turn ons, turn offs, favorite music, hobbies, fantasies, interests and ideal partners.
-Content possessed a commenting and rating system, and users could interact by adding others as a "friend" or subscribing to another's content.
+Users had detailed profiles incorporating their profile picture, cover photos and gender, as well as personal information in an 'about me' section that contained turn ons, turn offs, favorite music, hobbies, fantasies, interests and ideal partners.
+Content included a commenting and rating system, and users could interact by adding others as a "friend" or subscribing to another's content.
 Privacy settings allowed users to make various parts of the account visible only to select individuals, filter private messages, and block certain requests.
-Users could also verify their identity by submitting a photo of themselves with their username, which confers verified a mark upon their profile and the user's videos.
+Users could also verify their identity by submitting a photo of themselves with their username, which conferred a verified a mark upon their profile and the user's videos.

-Xtube generated revenues partly through advertising and partly through sharing revenue with amateur performers who sell their material on the site.
+Xtube generated revenues partly through advertising and partly through sharing revenue with amateur performers who sold their material on the site.
 It provided a micro-payment platform enabling amateur producers to receive 42.5% of the net profit for the sale of their work.

 Other features that were offered on Xtube included live cams, watching and selling premium videos and photos, uploading free content, and DVD subscriptions.

-The site also allowed users to interact through comments, and material on the site is organized using user generated tags.
-Registration was optional, and some content could be accessed free of charge without requiring registration.
+The site also allowed users to interact through comments, and material on the site which was organized using user generated tags.
+Registration was optional, and some content could have been accessed free of charge without requiring registration.

 In popular culture

-Xtube was mentioned on The Late Show with Stephen Colbert on January 18, 2017 by guest Billy Eichner.
+Xtube was mentioned on The Late Show with Stephen Colbert on January 18, 2017, by guest Billy Eichner.
 Eichner said that he would be performing MMA after the inauguration of Donald Trump and that it would be uploaded to Xtube.